 Valerian Santos wants no part of the bystander effect and does not excuse himself or his family under its pretext, in spite of everything that has happened.

 Kevni Pada is a quiet Catholic neighbourhood lying on the cusp between Andheri and Jogeshwari, on the leeward side of St Blaise Church.
 Casa de Santos, a beautiful bungalow where Keenan Santos once lived, is located in the shadow of the church with coloured mosaic walls.
-The church’s bulletin board today announces, “Life begins when you step out of your comfort zone.”
+When I visited in 2016, the church’s bulletin board announced, “Life begins when you step out of your comfort zone.”
 It’s a message Keenan would have approved of, and one that his family continues to abide by.

-The Santos family of three faces me in their quiet living room in the aftermath of the judgement that has finally delivered justice for the death of their son.
+The Santos family of three faced me in their quiet living room in the aftermath of the judgement that has finally delivered justice for their son, five years after his death.

-The mood is far from jubilant but neither is this a family whose lives have come to a halt.
-The little patch of green outside the bungalow is in bloom; a pressure cooker goes off in the kitchen.
-Their beautiful golden Labrador, Buddy, comes and sits at my feet as I sip my Tang.
+The mood was far from jubilant but neither had the family’s lives come to a halt.
+The little patch of green outside the bungalow was in bloom; a pressure cooker was going off in the kitchen.
+Their beautiful golden Labrador, Buddy, came and sat at my feet as I sipped my Tang.

-As I listen to them, I’m a little stunned that this man has overcome every protective parental instinct and pushed his children to stand up and fight.
+As I listened to them, I was a little stunned that this man had overcome every protective parental instinct and pushed his children to stand up and fight.
 It is perhaps, the toughest choice a parent can make.

 Years ago, on a pleasant October evening, my mum and I boarded a rickety DTC bus from Delhi’s Talkatora Stadium where I had swim practice after school hours.
 The lady seated next to us was shucking peanuts and casting the shells on the bus floor.
 Driven by my adolescent indignation, I told her to stop.
 Instead of being embarrassed, the woman let out a torrent of high-decibel abuse, not one word of which I understood save for the threat that I’d be cast out of the window along with the peanut shells.
 She even tried to whack me.
 My alarmed mother was at my elbow within seconds, bellowing at the woman to back off.
 Once we got off the bus, however, she whirled around to scold me.
 “What was your problem if she was littering the bus,” she asked.
 “Why couldn’t you let her be?”
 My badass mother – who I’ve witnessed dragging a harasser off a train; sheltering her help from a drunk, abusive husband – surprised me.
 As the urge to protect me took over, she didn’t care about doing the right thing.
 All she cared about was my safety.